ethereumclassic/ECIPs/_specs/ecip-tabs.md

 ## Inversely Proportional Equilibrium Factors

 PoW resilience against double-spend attacks depends on an assumption that no entity controls more than the "honest"/public network's hashrate over some time.
-The difficulty value over time represents an equilibrium value.
-Difficulty values over time in excess (or deficiency) of the equilbrium represent competitiveness; for good, or for evil.
+So the respective difficulty values over time (eg. 44%/56%) are compared relative to an equilibrium value (50%/50%).
+Difficulty values over time in excess or deficiency of the equilbrium represent competitiveness; for good, or for evil.

 The logic of this proposal depends on an _additional assumption_ that no entity controls more than the network's TABS value in capital over some time.
 This is another equilibrium value.

 These assumptions (ie. equilibrium values) factored together create a 2-dimensional equilibrium.
-An excess or shortfall in one variable inversely slackens or raises the demand on the other for equilibrium.
+An excess or shortfall in one variable inversely and proportionally slackens or raises the demand on the other in maintenance of the 2-dimensional equilibrium.

 ```go
 // Equilibrium Example Schema